azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>The party arrives at the capital and splits ways.
+<p align="center">The party arrives at the capital and splits ways.
 The<br>girls go to a public bath and as they're about<br>to leave, they find that Priestess's belongings have been stolen.</p>
 </td>
 </tr>
 </table>